Iddahodhiambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to owner of the file
+script that adds execution permission to the owner,the group and users